hwik1/stock-analysis/README.md

 ### Refactored Code
 For the second part of the analysis, I refactored the initial code to make it more efficient to run and then added formatting to improve readability.
 The numerical output results are identical, but the goal was to make the code run faster so it could be used for a larger data source (i.e. all stocks).

 In the initial code, you have to loop through up to 3,012 rows of data once for each ticker for a total of 12 times.
 To make it faster, I created an index of the Tickers called tickerIndex.
 This allowed the code to evaluate the total volume, starting price, and ending price for all tickers at once, instead of only looking for one ticker each time it looped through the data.
+I also made the outputs for ticker, total volume, and return into arrays.
 Here is an example of using the ticker index to calculate total daily volumes instead of evaluating one ticker at a time:

 ![image](https://user-images.githubusercontent.com/93058069/147307194-9d03fd06-a2ff-49a4-88bc-541f87c3a810.png)